 Jubilee sounds like an idea with great potential.
 However, as Yogi Berra once observed, “To say a player has potential means he hasn’t done it yet.”
-(Of course he also said, “I didn’t really say a lot of the things I said.”)
+(Of course, he also said, “I didn’t really say a lot of the things I said.”)
 There is no evidence that Israel ever observed the Jubilee.
-In fact they didn’t even observe the Sabbath years.
-The Israelites were taken into captivity in Babylon for seventy years and the writer of 2 Chronicles tells us in 36:20-21 that the seventy years stood for each Sabbath year that had not been observed, approximately 490 years.
+In fact, they didn’t even observe the Sabbath years.
+The Israelites were taken into captivity in Babylon for seventy years.
+The writer of 2 Chronicles tells us in 36:20-21 that the seventy years stood for each Sabbath year that had not been observed for approximately 490 years.

 Nevertheless, the Jubilee instructions came from God.
-Employing the redemptive-movement hermeneutic (RMH) I discussed a few days ago I think there are values we can glean from the unrealized plan.
-As you will recall there was an X-Y-Z formula involved.
-(See Redemptive-Movement Hermeneutic and Redemptive Movement Hermenuetic Diagram)
+Employing the redemptive-movement hermeneutic (RMH) I discussed a few days ago, I think there are values we can glean from the unrealized plan.
+As you will recall, there was an X-Y-Z formula involved.
+(See Redemptive-Movement Hermeneutic and Redemptive Movement Hermeneutic Diagram)

-X stands for the particular culture context a Scripture passage was written in.
+X stands for the particular cultural context a Scripture passage was written in.

-Y stands for the concrete words of Scripture and the ethic they teach in contrast to culture.
+Y stands for the concrete words of Scripture and the ethics they teach in contrast to culture.

 Z stands for the ultimate ethic that God intends for eternity.